SyedTauhidUllahShah/QuaRUM/README.md

 ## Implementation Details

-QuaRUM is implemented in Python using:
+QuaRUM uses:
 - LangChain for orchestration
-- OpenAI (specifically GPT-4o-mini) for entity extraction and relationship analysis
+- OpenAI (GPT-4o-mini) for entity extraction and relationship analysis
 - FAISS for vector storage and similarity search
 - RecursiveCharacterTextSplitter for document segmentation
 - OpenAIEmbeddings for semantic embedding